grafov/go-playground/README.md

 ## Features

-* work under [go-mode](https://github.com/dominikh/go-mode.el) with all you plugins installed (like autocompletion, linters and so on)
+* it works under [go-mode](https://github.com/dominikh/go-mode.el) with all you plugins installed (like autocompletion, linters and so on)
-* playground files saved in the subdirectory under GOPATH that helps you keep library of useful snippets
+* the playground files saved in the subdirectory under GOPATH that helps you keep library of useful snippets
 * it could split the code into arbitrary number of files
-* could import any external packages from your GOPATH
+* it could import any external packages from your GOPATH
-* use vendored packages in your snippet dir
+* uses vendored packages in your snippet dir

 ## Install